Direct Holding of Real Estate

 Personal income tax

-Income derived from the real estate such as rental income is subject to personal income tax up to 35%, Special Defence Contribution (if the resident individual is also domiciled in Cyprus) with a rate of 3% on the 75% of rental income and contributions to General Health System at the rate of 2.65%.
+Income derived from real estate, such as rental income, is subject to personal income tax up to 35%, Special Defence Contribution (if the resident individual is also domiciled in Cyprus) at a rate of 3% on 75% of rental income, and contributions to the General Health System at a rate of 2.65%.

 Deductibility of costs, interest, and depreciation

-A discount of 20% of the gross rental income, capital allowance costs, interest costs and maintenance costs are deductible from rental income.
-Capital allowances are fixed rates of depreciation prescribed; 3% straight line for commercial buildings, 4% straight line for industrial buildings.
+A 20% discount on gross rental income, capital allowance costs, interest costs, and maintenance costs are deductible from rental income.
+Capital allowances are prescribed at fixed rates of depreciation: 3% straight-line for commercial buildings and 4% straight-line for industrial buildings.
 Land is excluded.

 As of 20 August 2020, it also applies to such services provided for the purposes of making additions to private residences.